 The Graduate Program in Psychological Science at Rutgers University–Camden is a 30-credit course of study leading to the Master of Arts degree.
 The program provides a foundation in research design and data analysis and an opportunity for individually supervised research apprenticeships.
 Our curriculum and training emphasizes scientific research methods that can be used to assist in the solution of real-world problems.

 - Funding opportunities for highly qualified students

-- Weekly lecture series that allow students to engage with research
+- Weekly lecture series that allows students to engage with research

 - Evening classes to accommodate students who work during the day

 - Careers in research (e.g., marketing or pharmaceutical research).

-- PLEASE NOTE: The program focuses on basic and applied research and does not offer training or clinical licensing in psychological counseling or therapy.
+- PLEASE NOTE: The program focuses on basic and applied research and does not offer clinical licensing nor training in psychological counseling or therapy.